 – Or maybe not.

-I did not explore remote areas to hunt for the Yeti, but I could comfortably visit a small exhibition at the International Mountain Museum in Pokhara.
+We did not explore remote areas to hunt for the Yeti, but we could comfortably visit a small exhibition at the International Mountain Museum in Pokhara.

 ~ ○ ~